 According to Ball, it appears highly likely that the disease development of Nocardioform placentitis is multifactorial and may involve environmental conditions (hot, dry periods in late summer) and possibly effects related to host susceptibility.
 Pregnancy in many species, including the mare, involves some degree of immunosuppression, and many of these bacteria may be more pathogenic in immunocompromised hosts.
 More research is needed to better unravel this complex disease process in the mare.

-The research conducted from samples collected this spring will focus on assembling genome sequence data from these bacteria, the role of inflammation in the disease as well as characterizing changes in gene expression identified in blood samples.
+The research conducted from samples collected over the next few months will focus on assembling genome sequence data from these bacteria, the role of inflammation in the disease as well as characterizing changes in gene expression identified in blood samples.
 Ongoing surveillance of antibiotic susceptibility patterns of these bacteria and continued investigation of samples submitted to the UK VDL will continue as usual.

-In the short term, researchers have been collecting as much information as possible while the disease is present, with an analysis of those data to begin this summer.
+In the short term, researchers aim to collect as much information as possible while the disease is present, with an analysis of those data to begin as early as summer.
 In the longer term, the goal of the research efforts is to learn more about the disease and to provide possible diagnostic tests to identify at-risk mares so they can be treated early in the disease and limit any impact on the foal.
 A sustained research effort is important even in years when the disease is at a low level.

-Researchers have been working with participating farms and have collected weekly blood samples from more than 200 mares suspected of having the disease, as well as samples from control mares from the same farm that didn’t have the disease.
-Sample collection began at the time of diagnosis and continued until foaling.
-Additionally, all placentas (affected and control), as well as any euthanized foals or aborted fetuses, are being evaluated at the UKVDL for definitive diagnosis.
+Researchers will be working with participating farms and collecting weekly blood samples from mares suspected of having the disease, as well as samples from control mares from the same farm that don’t have the disease.
+Sample collection would begin at the time of diagnosis and continue until foaling.
+Additionally, all placentas (affected and control), as well as any euthanized foals or aborted fetuses, will be evaluated at the UKVDL for definitive diagnosis.